-1.Field Facilitators
+1. Field Facilitators

-Domain Indicator Training on Decent Work Number who have attended Decent Work training overall % who have attended Decent Work training in last year % who can cite 3 or more learnings from Decent Work training % who understand the difference between child labour and age- appropriate child work; can give examples and understand why some work is unsafe Understanding labour % who understand how to identify unfair treatment and can give rights examples of discrimination and who is at risk l % who can identify health & safety hazards and can give examples of basic mitigation measures % who can list at least 3 poor work practices that may be indications of forced labour Labour Monitoring and % who have been trained on how to identify labour rights risks Remediation System % who have been trained on how to report incidents /Incident handling % who conduct worker interviews % who have identified an incident in the past year % who agree that most incidents can be reported and escalated through the PU Manager Number of incidents recorded by the PU Types of incidents - e.g. child labour; other % remediated/addressed Type of remediation delivered in response to the identified incidents
+% who can list at least 3 poor work practices that may be indications of forced labour Labour Monitoring and Remediation System /Incident handling % who have been trained on how to identify labour rights risks % who have been trained on how to report incidents % who conduct worker interviews % who have identified an incident in the past year % who agree that most incidents can be reported and escalated through the PU Manager Number of incidents recorded by the PU Types of incidents - e.g. child labour; other % remediated/addressed Type of remediation delivered in response to the identified incidents

-2.Workers
+2. Workers